talkative/compound-fb-mongodb/README.md

 ## Welcome to CompoundJS

-This is a boilerplate with:
-CompoundJS
-Facebook authentication using passport
-MongoDB as database driver
+This is a boilerplate with Facebook authentication using passport and MongoDB as database driver.

 ## Installation